The Best and Worst of 2016 - Dagon Dog Treats 2016

 Genre: Comedy (Reviewed)

 As I said in my review of The Replacements, I didn't think it was that bad back when it came out.
 I knew it wasn't very good and it wasn't trying that hard, but I never suspected I would come to despise it so much upon viewing it over a decade later.
 This is a rote, lazy, by-the-numbers film that is devoid of creativity.
-Any charm it once had leaves as soon as the actors start filling in their racially stereotypical roles.
+Any charm it once had left as soon as the actors started filling in their racially stereotypical roles.
 This was a film to make a quick buck for everyone involved.
-Don't donate any more of your time and money to this piece of crap.
+Don't donate any more of your time to this piece of crap.

 Dishonorable Mentions